coolsamson7/dorm/README.md

 ```
 ## Solution design

 The solution is pretty straight forward.
-Entities are stored as a combination of two technical tables
+Entities are stored as a combination of three technical tables
 * `ENTITY` a table referencing the entity definition and a generated primary key
 * `PROPERTY` a table that will store single attributes of an entity
+* `RELATION` a bridge table expressing object relations

 The property table defines the columns